-Iron overload disorders cause the body to store excess iron, increasing the risk of liver disease and other complications.
-One type is hereditary hemochromatosis, a genetic condition in which the body absorbs too much iron from foods and drinks.
+Hemochromatosis, or iron overload, causes the body to store excess iron, increasing the risk of liver disease and other complications.

 The body cannot excrete excess iron, so it stores it in certain organs, notably the liver, heart, and pancreas, which can lead to organ damage.
 Damage to the pancreas can cause diabetes.

-With treatment, people with this condition have a good outlook.
+With treatment, people with hemochromatosis generally have a positive outlook.
 Treatments may include drawing blood to reduce the body’s iron levels and making dietary changes to reduce iron intake.

-In this article, we look at the types, causes, symptoms, and treatment of iron overload disorder.
+This article discusses the types, causes, symptoms, and treatment of hemochromatosis.

 In a healthy body, when the stores of iron are sufficient, the intestines reduce the absorption of this mineral from food and drink to prevent its levels from rising too high.

-People with iron overload disorders absorb more iron than usual from food or supplements.
+People with iron overload absorb more iron than usual from food or supplements.
 The body cannot excrete the extra iron fast enough, so it continues to build up.
-The body stores it in organ tissue, mainly in the liver, as well as the heart and the pancreas.
+The body

 There are several types of iron overload disorder.
 Hereditary hemochromatosis is a primary condition that has a genetic component.
 People can also have secondary hemochromatosis, which develops as a result of another disease or condition.